Kjasuquo/blockchain-algorithms/README.md

 this is not the main purpose of this exercise).

 This function take 4 params:
- - from & to, both are int32 and represent the born of the search
+ - from & to, both are uint32 and represent the research interval
  - channel, a channel to which send each prime number you found
- - wg : a waitgroup to tell your main function that the `findPrimeNumber` is finish

-When you have done with this function you should fulfill the `main` with a goroutine to print every channel input.
+When you have done with this function you should fulfill the `main` with a goroutine to print every number received though the channel.

 Rules:
  - You program should wait for every goroutine to finish (use waitgroup) and shouldn't deadlock or panic
- - You can add at many call to `findPrimeNumber` you want but the three that are already present should not be edited
+ - You are not allowed to change the `findPrimeNumber` signature
+ - The three `findPrimeNumber` calls have to remain in separate goroutine (but you can add code in the goroutine)

 Good luck

+## Mini Graph

+This project have it's own README under the folder `graph`: [MiniGraph README.md](graph/README.md)